Many smokers prefer to use leaf tobacco and roll their own cigarettes using rolling papers, rather than buy manufactured cigarettes.

-You will not be able to actually use them to make up a cigarette and smoke it while flying of course, or, at most airports, before you board the flight, but at least you will once you leave the airport at the end of your journey.
+You will not be able to actually use them to make up a cigarette and smoke it while flying of course, or, at most airports, before you board the flight, but at least you will be able to once you leave the airport at the end of your journey.

 There are no restrictions on taking rolling papers through a security checkpoint at the airport.
 They can be left in your carry on when the bag goes through the x-ray machine so you do not need to remove them and place them in a tray.